 The school’s catchment area is from the Hurunui River in the south to the Waiau River in the north, Lowry Peaks in the east and Culverden range/Leslie Hills to the west.
-The school is one of 34 truly rural Area Schools in New Zealand providing education for students from Year 0 to Year 13 and currently has a roll of 278 students made up of 78 Year 1-6 and 200 Year 7-13.
+The school is one of 34 truly rural Area Schools in New Zealand providing education for students from Year 0 to Year 13 and currently has a roll of 341 students.

 Schools in Hanmer Springs (Year 1-8), Waiau (Years 1-6) and Rotherham (Years 1-6) provide primary education in these areas and students generally come to Amuri for their senior years.